 “Banish all hope and fear and rest in the unshakable certainty that the eternal simplicity of awareness is itself all that needs to be done to be an Awakened Being.
 That is the Perfect Way of Meditation, in which peace, love and wisdom will flourish without effort.”

 If our natural state is already perfect and complete, why practice meditation at all?
 The key is that recognition of our true nature of Pure Presence is utterly indispensable.
 If you do not know who you really are, it won’t benefit you in the slightest.
-In fact, because your ego’s self-image and actions are a vicious cycle of self-reinforcing perceptions and habits, you can exist endlessly within ignorance and turmoil.
+In fact, because your ego’s self-image and actions are a vicious cycle of self-reinforcing perceptions and habits, you can exist endlessly within ignorance and turmoil constantly seeking peace and fulfilment elsewhere.

-Without meditation, contemplation, and looking within, one may never know their ultimate identity.
-Our true nature is always the same whether we realise it or not; the difference is, it only benefits our lives if we recognise it and stabilise within it.
+Without meditation, contemplation, and looking within, you may never know your ultimate identity.
+Your true nature is always the same whether you realise it or not; the difference is, it only benefits your life if you recognise it and stabilise within it.